-To get you started with Rezgo, let’s take a closer look at you Rezgo settings page — these are some of the first things you’ll want to configure for your new Rezgo account.
+Let’s take a closer look at your Rezgo settings page.
+There’s a lot to go over, but these are the steps that will let you truly customize your Rezgo experience to your business.
 The pages here let you set the information about your company that shows up on your customer’s receipts, set up email addresses to be notified when you receive bookings, and a lot more.

 You can start by navigating to where your company information is listed.
-This is under the main Settings tab.
-Click on this tab, and before you click any of the sub tabs, you can look to the right hand side to view your Company information.
+This is under Settings, in Company Information.

 Also listed here is the Location Map.

-By default, this information will be filled out using what you provided on sign up, but can be changed by clicking the orange pencil button in the top right.
+By default, this information will be filled out using what you provided on sign up, but can be changed by clicking the edit button in the top right.

 This is the information that will appear to customers on your receipts and tickets, so be sure the information you’ve entered here is the address and email you wish your customers to use to contact you.